Lip and Tongue Symptoms and Counseling

 Lip and Tongue Tie Evaluations

-We recommend having your child assessed for a lip or tongue tie during the early stages of infancy to determine if their oral tissues are developing correctly.
+We recommend having your child assessed for a lip or tongue tie during the early stages of infancy to determine if their oral tissues are developing correctly and to address any concerns early in support of your child’s health.
 During this assessment, we will ensure that the length and thickness of the lip and tongue tissues are appropriate and check for any signs or symptoms that your child may be experiencing.

 During these evaluations, our goal is to diagnose a tie as early as possible to prevent any developmental restrictions.
-One of Abra Dental’s (formerly ChildSmiles•FamilySmiles) specially trained providers will examine the length of the tie and its point of attachment to surrounding tissues.
-We will also ask and look for any symptoms that the child may be experiencing.
+One of Abra Dental’s (formerly ChildSmiles•FamilySmiles) specially trained providers will examine the frenulum, one of the oral structures called frenula, to see how this connective tissue connects the tongue or upper lip to nearby tissue.
+The doctor will also review treatment options and ask about any symptoms the child may be experiencing.

-As far as physical symptoms, it is not unusual for there to be a large space between the upper front teeth or for the tongue to have a heart shape at the tip with a cupped appearance.
+As far as physical symptoms, it is not unusual for there to be a large gap between the upper front teeth, sometimes with gum recession related to a restrictive lip tie, or for the tongue to have a heart shape at the tip with a cupped appearance.

 How to Recognize Tongue and Lip Ties During Breastfeeding

 Some mothers may come to suspect a lip or tongue tie during their infant’s breastfeeding sessions.
-Infants with a lip or tongue tie may have symptoms such as reflux, colic, gassiness, and even the inability to properly nurse.
+Infants with a lip or tongue tie may have symptoms such as reflux, colic, gassiness, and even a shallow latch that makes it hard to properly nurse.
 This is because tongue-tied babies are unable to draw the nipple as deeply into the mouth to receive adequate milk.

 Symptoms of a Tongue or Lip-Tied Breast-Fed Baby